On the relative asymptotic expressivity of inference frameworks: Probabilistic graphical models, sequences of probability distributions, and asymptotic elimination of aggregation functions

 \section{Probabilistic graphical models, sequences of probability distributions, and asymptotic elimination of aggregation functions}

-In this section we will define the (parametrized) probabilistic graphical models that will be used for defining probability distributions on $\mbW_n$, the set of $\sigma$-strutures, for some finite relational signature $\sigma$, with domain $[n]$.
-In particular we will define the notion of $L(\sigma)$-network where $L(\sigma)$ is an arbitrary logic for $\sigma$.
-The notion of $L(\sigma)$-network is general enough to be able to describe all directed probabilistic graphical models that we are aware of (e.g. relational Bayesian networks, \cite{Jae98a}, lifted Bayesian networks \cite{Kop20}, relational logistic regression models \cite{MBGS, PBKKN}) by choosing an appropriate logic $L(\sigma)$).
+In this section we define the (parametrized) probabilistic graphical models that will be used for defining probability distributions on $\mbW_n$, the set of $\sigma$-strutures, for some finite relational signature $\sigma$, with domain $[n]$.
+In particular we define the notion of $L(\sigma)$-network where $L(\sigma)$ is an arbitrary logic for $\sigma$.
+The notion of $L(\sigma)$-network is general enough to encompass all directed probabilistic graphical models that we are aware of (e.g. relational Bayesian networks, \cite{Jae98a}, lifted Bayesian networks \cite{Kop20}, relational logistic regression models \cite{MBGS, PBKKN}) by choosing an appropriate logic $L(\sigma)$).
 In most results mentioned in this article we consider $L(\sigma)$-networks where $L(\sigma)$ is a sublogic of $PLA^+(\sigma)$ obtained by putting restrictions on the kind of aggregation functions that may be used.
-The reason is that we want to understand the role of aggregation functions in the interplay between logics used to define probability distributions and (possibly other) logics used to define queries.
+This is because we want to understand the role of aggregation functions in the interplay between those logics used to define probability distributions and (possibly other) logics used to define queries.
 It follows immediately from the definitions that every relational Bayesian network (for $\sigma$) in \cite{Jae98a} is a $PLA^+(\sigma)$-network, modulo some notational and terminological differences.

 In Section~\ref{L-Networks} we state our first main result, Theorem~\ref{elimination of strongly admissible aggregation functions}, which is about $PLA^+(\sigma)$-networks and queries that use only strongly admissible (or continuous) aggregation functions, and its corollaries.
 As discussed in Section~\ref{Introduction}, Theorem~\ref{elimination of strongly admissible aggregation functions} and Corollary~\ref{corollary to main results} differ from other results with similar general aims in the field of statistical relational AI, e.g. \cite{Jae98a, MBGS, PBKKN, Kop20, KW1}, because they apply to {\em different} sequences of probability distributions or to {\em different} queries.